FastyBird/ns-panel-connector/docs/Naming-Convention.md

 ## Property

-A property in the [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) ecosystem refers to a entity which is holding configuration values or device actual state of a device.
+A property in the [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) ecosystem refers to a entity which is holding configuration values or device actual state.
 Connector, Device and Channel entity has own Property entities.

 ### Connector Property